 • other miscellaneous expenses incurred related to any out-of-pocket loss such as notary, fax, postage, copying, mileage, and long-distance telephone charges.

-To be reimbursed for out-of-pocket losses, you must first sign up for Experian IdentityWorksSM provided through the Settlement by submitting a Claim Form (Identity Protection) by Wednesday, July 7, 2021 submit a claim for reimbursement to Experian IdentityWorksSM that is denied in whole or in part by Experian, and have exhausted Experian’s claims process.
+To be reimbursed for Out-of-Pocket Losses, you must have first signed up for Experian IdentityWorksSM provided through the Settlement by submitting a Claim Form (Identity Protection) by Wednesday, July 7, 2021, submitted a claim for reimbursement to Experian IdentityWorksSM that was denied in whole or in part by Experian, and have exhausted Experian’s claims process.

-To be eligible to receive reimbursement for out-of-pocket losses, you must submit a completed Claim Form (Other Benefits) by the date on which your Experian IdentityWorksSM provided under the Settlement expires.
+To be eligible to receive reimbursement for attested time, you must have signed up for the Identity Protection by the July 7, 2021 deadline and submit a completed Claim Form (Other Benefits) by the date on which your Experian IdentityWorksSM provided under the Settlement expires.

 If you spent time remedying issues related to identity theft directly caused by the Data Breach, you can submit a claim for $20 per hour for up to eight (8) total hours.

-To be eligible to receive reimbursement for attested time, you must submit a completed Claim Form (Other Benefits) by the date on which your Experian IdentityWorksSM provided under the Settlement expires.
+To be eligible to receive cash payment for inconvenience, you must have signed up for the Identity Protection by the July 7, 2021 deadline and submit a completed Claim Form (Other Benefits) by the date on which your Experian IdentityWorksSM provided under the Settlement expires.

 If you submitted and received an insurance payment through Experian IdentityWorksSM relating to the Data Breach, you can receive a cash payment of $250.

-To receive a cash payment for inconvenience, you must first sign up for Experian IdentityWorksSM provided through the Settlement by submitting a claim form (Identity Protection) by Wednesday, July 7, 2021 and receive an insurance payment through Experian IdentityWorks? relating to the Data Breach.
+To receive a cash payment for inconvenience, you must (i) have signed up for Experian IdentityWorksSM through the February Settlement by July 7, 2021 and (ii) receive an insurance payment through Experian IdentityWorksSM relating to the Data Breach.

-Business Practice Commitments.
-Brown-Forman agrees to adopt and implement certain business practice commitments and remedial measures within the following general categories until at least three years after the Effective Date of the Settlement:
+5. Business Practice Commitments.
+Brown-Forman agreed to adopt and implement certain business practice commitments and remedial measures within the following general categories until at least August 2024:

 1. Enhanced cybersecurity training and awareness program.